Comprehensive University Endowment Trust Fund

 Benefits | Faculty | Contact us

-Dr. Canning’s research expertise is in the area of stem cell biology, a highly pertinent topic related to medical sciences.
+Dr. Canning's research expertise is in the area of stem cell biology, a highly pertinent topic related to medical sciences.
 Aspects of his past research have been published in high-impact journals, including Science, Nature, Experimental Neurology and Developmental Dynamics, demonstrating his capability to perform and publish research at the highest level.
 He has been successful at funding his research program at Murray State University with multiple federal grants from the National Institutes of Health, the National Science Foundation, the Howard Hughes Medical Institute, Kentucky EPSCOR and several private foundations.
 Dr. Canning has been a reviewer for the journal Development and several grant agencies including the Wellcome Trust (United Kingdom).
-Dr. Canning has also been a member of the editorial board for the journal Frontiers in Bioscience and a member of the Advisory Board of the Kentucky Biomedical Research Infrastructure Network.
+Dr. Canning has also been a member of the Advisory Board of the Kentucky Biomedical Research Infrastructure Network.
 He has also collaborated with several faculty at Murray State University to obtain research and curriculum development funding, including course, curriculum and laboratory instrumentation grants from the National Science Foundation.
-Dr. Canning has also formed collaborations across the state with faculty at the state medical schools and regional universities, including the Center for Biomedical Research Excellence in Spinal Cord Regeneration and also the Kentucky Biomedical Research Infrastructure Network which led to funding of several College of Science, Engineering and Technology faculty research projects and research infrastructure at Murray State University.
+Dr. Canning has also formed collaborations across the state with faculty at the state medical schools and regional universities, including the Center for Biomedical Research Excellence in Spinal Cord Regeneration and the Kentucky Biomedical Research Infrastructure Network which led to funding of several College of Science, Engineering and Technology faculty research projects and research infrastructure at Murray State University.

 Dr. Canning has an ongoing research program aimed at elucidating the molecular mechanisms controlling neural stem cell differentiation.
-Working with both undergraduate and graduate students, Dr. Canning’s research over the last year has resulted in the identification of several molecular factors that inhibit neural stem cells from differentiating into neurons.
-His laboratory has finally identified a handful of genes that have delayed expression patterns relative due to extracellular molecules that surround stem cells in the embryo.
-Some of this work has been presented at conferences by students working in his lab and is in the revision phase to be published in the journal Developmental Dynamics.
+Working with both undergraduate and graduate students, Dr. Canning's research has resulted in the identification of several molecular factors that inhibit neural stem cells from differentiating into neurons.
+His laboratory has identified specific genes which delay expression of molecules controlling differentiation of neural stem cells.
+This work has been presented at conferences by students working in his laboratory and published in Journals.